grafana/k6-docs/docs/sources/next/using-k6/javascript-compatibility-mode.md

 As illustrated in the previous diagram, if k6 detects unsupported ES+ features while parsing the test script, it then transforms the script with Babel to polyfill the unsupported features.

-This k6 Babel transformation enables the k6 JavaScript VM to execute the test.
+Currently, the k6 Babel transformation only adds ESM support and sets `global` (node's global variable) with the value of `globalThis`.

 ## Base mode